one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab14-Create-an-Azure-Files-Share-for-FSLogix.md

 # Lab 14: Create an Azure Files Share for FSLogix

-In this exercise you will be creating an Azure Files share and enabling Active Directory authentication for use in your WVD tenant.
-Azure Files is a platform service (PaaS) and is the recommended for hosting FSLogix containers for WVD users.
-At the end of this exercise you will have the following components:
+In this exercise you will be creating an Azure Files share and enabling Active Directory authentication for use in your Windows Virtual Desktop tenant.
+You will then have user profiles be stored on Azure Files.

-* A new storage account in your Azure subscription.
-* A new Azure file share for your FSLogix profile containers.
-* AD authentication enabled for your Azure storage account.
-* Permissions applied for user access to the file share.

 ## Exercise 1 - Create a storage account